 Supplement to the NEO temporary unemployment benefit

 The employee will have an automatic and immediate entitlement to temporary unemployment benefit equal to 70% of their average wage.
 However, the ceiling on this is 2,754.76 euros per month.
 The NEO itself will pay a further amount of 5.63 euros per day for unemployment.
 This amounts to an increase of around 150 euros per month.
+This increase will provisionally apply until June 30, 2020.
 26.75% withholding tax will be deducted from this unemployment benefit, but not from any social security contributions.
 This is also the case if the employer decides to grant a further supplement.
 The only condition imposed for this by the NSSO is that the sum of the benefit that the employee will receive and the net supplement do not together amount to more than if they were working.

 Fixed sum of 1,450 euros per month

 A great many employees will be calling upon the NSSO and the temporary unemployment system for the first time.
 In order to prevent delays arising from the calculation of the actual amount, the NSSO will provisionally pay out a fixed sum of 1,450 euros.
 The NSSO may then pay out a further balancing amount.